 They sell more than 40,000 products, including many of the most popular instruments in the industry.
 Customers can shop for guitars, keyboards, band instruments, and even home studio setups.

-The Guitar Center affiliate program does not openly advertise its commission rates to unregistered affiliates.
+The Guitar Center music affiliate program does not openly advertise its commission rates to unregistered affiliates.
 People in the program have reported a commission rate of between 6-8% per sale, with higher rates applying to some premium items.

 4. Master Class